-For the year ended 31 December 2021, Ms. Lau has undertaken not less than 15 hours of relevant professional training respectively in compliance with Rule 3.29 of the Listing Rules.
-Ms. Liu was appointed as a joint company secretary on 28 March 2022 which is after the Reporting Period thus Rule 3.29 of the Listing Rules is not applicable.
+For the Reporting Period, each of Ms. Liu and Ms. Lau has undertaken not less than 15 hours of relevant professional training respectively in compliance with Rule 3.29 of the Listing Rules.

 SHAREHOLDERS' RIGHTS

 Convening of Extraordinary General Meetings ("EGM") by Shareholders